 Figure 1.
 Time tree of the stem-Actinopterygii

 The oldest known member of the stem-Actinopterygii is Meemannia eos, described from the middle part of the Xitun Formation, of Early Devonian (Late Lochkovian) age, at a locality close to Xitun village in the suburb of Qujing, Yunnan, southwestern China (Zhu et al, 2010; Giles et al, 2017).
 No images of this species are available in the public domain.
-However, the other stem-group fossils for which public domain images are available (unfortunately rather few relative to the number of species shown in Figure 1 above) are shown below together with a specimen of the genus Platysomus, which contains the earliest known member of the crown-Actinopterygii (click on image for a larger view):
+However, the other stem-group fossils for which public domain images are available (unfortunately rather few relative to the number of species shown in Figure 1 above) are shown below (click on image for a larger view):

 Names in red indicate that the fossil is younger than the oldest known crown-group fossil.